Mavencubejoyetadey/piper/README.md

 ##### (3) ButtonInterrupt Blink
 An LED lights up each second during a timer interrupt.
 In addition, an external interrupt is triggered for each rising edge of an external button press.
 Again, the total number of interrupts is sent to a terminal via serial connection.

+##### (4) I2C Polling
+A serial monitor updates with the Real-Time-Clock (RTC) time and date once per second.
+This will later be used to supply a base time after which a timer interrupt will manage time relative to music playing.